Drinking Alcohol Before Bed Is Ruining Your Sleep Quality, According to a Neuroscientist and a Neurologist

 One of the most important steps is to reduce how much alcohol you drink in a given timeframe.
 "Have a glass of wine, maybe two," says Dr. Oyegbile-Chidi, but that doesn’t mean every night.

-2. Finish drinking four to six hours before bedtime
+2. Stop drinking four to six hours before bedtime

-That break between drinking and going to sleep is enough to allow the alcohol to work its way through your system, according to Dr. Oyegbile-Chidi.
-This means less of a chance of waking up in the middle of the night because your body is metabolizing that martini or glass of merlot.
+Putting a few hours between drinking and going to sleep will allow the alcohol to work its way through your system, according to Dr. Oyegbile-Chidi.
+This means there's less of a chance of waking up in the middle of the night because your body is metabolizing that martini.

-In fact, the results of a study from Florida Atlantic University, involving 785 people who kept sleep diaries for a total of 5,164 days—found that consuming alcohol within four hours of going to sleep actually affected participants worse than drinking coffee before bedtime.
-The major caveat here is that people metabolize caffeine at different rates, so for some people, drinking a post-dinner espresso or coffee could lead to tossing and turning.
-But despite this, even when researchers accounted for factors including age, gender, weight, mental health, and schedules, alcohol was still the major sleep disruptor.
+In fact, the results of a study from Florida Atlantic University4 involving 785 people who kept sleep diaries for a total of 5,164 days found that consuming alcohol within four hours of going to sleep actually affected participants worse than drinking coffee before bedtime.
+The major caveat here is that people metabolize caffeine at different rates, so a post-dinner espresso affects different people differently.
+But despite this, even when researchers accounted for factors including age, gender, weight, mental health, and schedules, in a head-to-head alcohol vs. caffeine test, alcohol was still the bigger sleep disruptor.

 If you want to be really careful, Dr. Willeumier recommends giving yourself a six-hour window before bed.
 "Given that alcohol is a central nervous system depressant and has a half-life of anywhere from six hours or longer depending on the type of alcohol and volume consumed, you want to drink it at least six hours prior to bed if you do not want it to interfere with your sleep cycles," she says.